cdzombak/ytdlbot/README.md

 sudo tailscale serve --bg --https=8124 http://127.0.0.1:5000
 ```

-The sample `Makefile` in this repo (TODO(cdzombak): link) has an example of this.
+[The sample `Makefile` in this repo](https://github.com/cdzombak/ytdlbot/blob/main/deploy-sample/Makefile) has an example of this.

 ### Netdata

 I use Netdata to collect metrics and monitor my server.
-The `netdata` directory in this repo (TODO(cdzombak): link) contains a definition for several charts tracking metrics about your ytdlbot media library, and an alarm you can enable to be notified when a download failure occurs.
+[The `netdata` directory in this repo](https://github.com/cdzombak/ytdlbot/tree/main/netdata) contains definitions for several charts tracking metrics about your ytdlbot media library.
+It also has an alarm you can install to be notified when a download failure occurs.

 These charts assume you have the following volume mapped on the processor container: